alexanderahl2002/URSS-NBA_PBP-Data_Preprocessing/README.md

-# The code required for pre-processing data obtained from https://hoopr.sportsdataverse.org
+# The code required for pre-processing NBA play-by-play data to use in VI-DPP model.
-This is a Repository to help with the preprocessing of hoopR data.
+This is a Repository to help with the preprocessing of hoopR data obtained from https://hoopr.sportsdataverse.org.
 The model is not my own.
 The original model is described in the AISTATS-23 paper [Scalable Marked Point Processes for Exchangeable and Non-Exchangeable Event Sequences](https://arxiv.org/pdf/2105.14574.pdf) and the implementation is originally described in https://github.com/aresPanos/Interpretable-Point-Processes/blob/main/README.md?plain=1 .
 I have added the python file URSS_data_preproccessing